king-ali/RNNoise/README.md

 ## Using pretrained model

 Upon inference we found that Hogwash variant performs better in echo and noise suppression than Vanila, so we used pretrained model of hogwash for training on our dataset.
+You can use the any pre-trained models at [https://github.com/GregorR/rnnoise-models]

 Results